Arxero/awesome-cars-plus-fun-maps/README.md

 ### Weapon Models and Player skins

 Edit [weapons_by_ThePro.ini](https://github.com/Arxero/awesome-cars-plus-fun-maps/blob/master/cstrike/addons/amxmodx/configs/weapons_by_ThePro.ini) and [models.ini](https://github.com/Arxero/awesome-cars-plus-fun-maps/blob/master/cstrike/addons/amxmodx/configs/models.ini) to accomodate for the halloween changes, just like in for sounds and knife config files.

+Optinally you can edit [user_models.ini](https://github.com/Arxero/awesome-cars-plus-fun-maps/blob/master/cstrike/addons/amxmodx/configs/user_models.ini) for default vip/admins player skins so they don't have to select it every new map.

 ### Spooky Fog